 When I was a thousand weeks pregnant, David and I were looky-looing a ginormous open house down the block from us—an event that typically brings all the neighbors out in our extremely real-estate-obsessed community. (#Angelenos.)
 The broker told me I should be sure to meet another neighbor who was also there looky-looing, who’d just delivered twins a couple of weeks before.
 So I did, and we had a great chat.
 Mostly what I took away from it was that she looked like she’d never been pregnant in her life—and I had renewed (and it turns out false) hope for my immediately postpartum bod.

 Now our twins are eight weeks old, and hers are 12.
 David and I love walking by their house in the evening.
 It’s one of our favorite houses in the neighborhood—so quintessentially deco Spanish—and they’re often sitting on the front porch with their babes, so we exchange wisdom and pleasantries.
 It’s very 227 as L.A. goes.

 Given their babes are four weeks ahead of ours, we often get useful information about the best twin baby products we’re going to be needing ourselves any day now.
 Thanks to this neighbor mom, I have a new list of amazing product recs I am completely drooling over.
-And of course, I have my own list of things I love and can’t live without—widsom I impart to anyone who listens.
+And of course, I have my own list of things I love and can’t live without—widsom I impart to any twin mom (or twin mom-to-be!) who listens.
 Without further ado, here they are: Read more…

 As longtime host of G4′s X-Play (not to mention all-around adventuress), Morgan Webb has traversed the globe for work and pleasure.
 The frequent traveler has whittled her go-to assets to a pretty genius collection of items that make travel lighter, more comfortable, more efficient, and generally more pleasant.
 Read on for Morgan’s top picks, tips, and tricks: Read more…